Argentine Forensic Anthropology Team: Work

 By 2000 the EAAF had succeeded in identifying sixty sets of remains, while a further 300 cases were still under investigation.

-The EAAF co-operates with and assists other NGOs and investigations - for example, as of 2017, it is assisting the Expert Technical Group investigating the Bon Secours Mother and Baby Home in Tuam, Ireland, following the discovery of the bodies of up to 800 children buried in a mass grave, under the auspices of the Mother and Baby Homes Commission of Investigation.
+The EAAF co-operates with and assists other NGOs and investigations.
+For example, in 2017 it assisted the Expert Technical Group investigating the Bon Secours Mother and Baby Home in Tuam, Ireland, following the discovery of the bodies of up to 800 children buried in a mass grave, under the auspices of the Mother and Baby Homes Commission of Investigation.